 INTL BUS 3286 International Business Ethics: 3 semester hours

 Same as PHIL 3286.
 This course will deal with moral issues that are raised by the increasing globalization of business.
 Apart from the general issue of whether this globalization is itself a good thing, we will discuss such issues as child labor, working conditions, safety standards, environmental policies, bribery and other "corrupt" practices, respect for intellectual property, etc. Frequent short papers will be assigned.

-INTL BUS 3289 Practicum In International Business: 3 semester hours
+INTL BUS 3289 Practicum in International Business: 3 semester hours

-Prerequisites: At least one international business course, 2.0 campus GPA and completion of an approval form.
+Prerequisites: At least one INTL BUS course, 2.0 campus GPA and completion of an approval form.
 Students will apply both their language skills and knowledge of international business by working for a three month period in an organization located outside the student's country of origin.
 This course requires students to prepare a research report summarizing the global experience and how it relates to the international business program.

-INTL BUS 3290 Internship In International Business: 3-6 semester hours
+INTL BUS 3290 Internship in International Business: 3-6 semester hours

-INTL BUS 3299 Independent Study In International Business: 1-3 semester hours
+INTL BUS 3299 Independent Study in International Business: 1-3 semester hours

 Prerequisites: Minimum campus GPA of 2.0 and approval by the supervising professor and the Area Coordinator of the specific discipline.
 Special individual study in international business under the supervision of an approved faculty member.

 INTL BUS 3580 International Corporate Finance: 3 semester hours